Skip to main content

 Page 2: settings for airborne processing.

 In Radon corrections, one can choose to incorporate Rn.
 A scaler field is used to increase or decrease the amount of Rn that is subtracted (micro-leveling).
-The # of records to integrate tells the software to sum a certain amount of spectra before Rn analysis, improving the stability of the solution of the fitting algorithm.
-Normally, between 15-30 seconds of data is integrated,

 The last page shows the processing of the data.

-The "Cosmics" airborne corrections wizard can be accessed at Tools | Airborne corrections | Cosmics
+The "Cosmics" airborne corrections can be accessed at Spectral Analysis | Cosmic spectrum builder…

 More information about the methodology can be found at Cosmic and carrier backgrounds

-This is the opening page of the cosmic wizard.
-It shows the summed spectrum from the selection made before opening the wizard.
+This cosmic spectrum builder is based on guidelines according to the IAEA.
+It can be found by navigating to Tools | Classic cosmic background finder.
+The opening page of the cosmic spectrum builder shows the summed spectrum from the selection made before opening the wizard.
 In the box labeled "Cosmic Data" you can either pick the column in the input dataset that contains the cosmic counts, or choose the cosmics stored in the last spectrum channel.
-By clicking the Determine cosmic and carrier spectrum you start the deconvolution process described before.
+By clicking the Determine cosmic and carrier spectrum you start the deconvolution process that determines the background spectra.
 After finishing, the other TABs contain the resulting cosmic and carrier background spectra.
 By pressing the Smoothen button, the cosmic spectrum can be filtered by 5 point smoothening, allowing to remove statistical noise inherent to the cosmic data.
 After pressing Close you will be asked to store the spectra or discard them.

-The carrier background spectrum.
+Determined carrier background spectrum.
 The table lists the actual activity concentrations found in the carrier background.

 Background editor